Accessibility in Tech: The Importance of Inclusive Writing in Technical Communication

 How do you monitor your content?
 By conducting content audits regularly.
 With Acrolinx it’s easy to schedule regular checking of your published content.
 You can also use automation: Schedule Acrolinx to check your web content regularly.
 You can also use automation to set up a quality gate.
 A quality gate can be configured to block non-inclusive and inaccessible content from publication.

-Create and maintain inclusive, accessible content with Acrolinx
+Create inclusive, accessible content with Acrolinx

 Acrolinx is an AI-powered software that helps your teams improve the quality, consistency, and effectiveness of your content.
 It builds trust with customers by using the same words, style, and tone in content, making it easier to understand.
 Acrolinx also streamlines content localization for global organizations with better quality source content.
 Acrolinx uses analytics to monitor and improve content, making sure compliance and reducing risks that could harm the customer experience.